Skip to content

 Annual world demand for LNG stands at about a quarter billion metric tons.
 Forecasts point to an increase of 60 percent or more by 2020 and a doubling of consumption by 2030—much of it in Asia.
 The three plants will produce LNG for use by Australians and for customers in China, Korea, Japan, and Malaysia.
 Together, the plants will account for roughly 8 percent of global LNG production.

-Megaproject delivery by the numbers
+Megaproject Delivery by the Numbers

-• Structural steel equivalent to 13 Eiffel Towers
+Structural steel equivalent to 13 Eiffel Towers

-• Electrical cable equivalent to 11 times the length of the Grand Canyon
+Electrical cable equivalent to 11 Grand Canyons

-Local impact
+Local Impact

 • More than $1.5 billion in local wages to long-term Gladstone residents